fossxo/fossxo-gdd/source/technical-design/file-formats.rst

 The SQLite ``user_version`` value is set to 1 allowing future versions of the game to load and migrate existing user data.

+If the file cannot be initially created, an existing file fails to load, or if the ``user_version`` value is greater than 1, the functionality provided is disabled.
+E.g. the best speedrun times are not displayed.

 ..  _ref-asset-license-info-files: